JnyJny/SimpleCPU/README.md

 the instruction after the calling address (`ret` and `ireturn` perform these functions).
 The `CALL` and `RET` instructions together help implement what is usually called a function call.

+Other instructions will update the contents of various registers, depending on the instruction.

 #### Go Back and Do It Again